jorgearmas/jorgearmas/README.md

 - 👋 Hi, I’m @jorgearmas
-- 👀 I’m interested in web development
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning HTML5 and CSS3
+- 🌱 I’m currently learning Python
 - 📫 You can reach me via LinkedIn linkedin.com/in/jorge-armas-408a46119

 <!---